JButler333/CS324E-graphics/README.txt

 open file in processing and press play.

 novelVisualization pde script:
-open file in processing and press play.
+ensure .TTF files are within PDE folder, open file in processing and press play.